tonypoch/ctxerrpool/README.md

 In my experience, test coverage that counts the number of lines executed can be a misleading number.
-While I believe the current written tests adequately cover the code base, if there are test cases that are not covered by the current testing files, please feel free to add an issue requesting the test case or create an MR that adds tests.
+While I believe the current written tests adequately cover the code base, if there are test cases that are not covered by the current testing files, please feel free to add an issue requesting the test case or create a PR that adds tests.